-If you want see continual performance improvements from your staff, a culture of learning is an effective way to inspire them to develop new skills and contribute more to your business.
+If you want to see continual performance improvements from your staff, a culture of learning is an effective way to inspire them to develop new skills and contribute more to your business.
 Transparent objectives in conjunction with a degree of autonomy and flexibility in job roles will help employees achieve their ambitions, and this can be supported by allowing easy access to training and development.

 A culture of learning can be improved with the introduction of high-purpose environments, encouraging employees to envision goals and the path required to achieve them, as well as any obstacles they might encounter along the way.
-This mental contrasting allows employees to create more vivid stories about their purpose and bring your company’s culture into sharper focus.
+This mental contrast allows employees to create more vivid stories about their purpose and bring your company’s culture into sharper focus.

 … And recognition

 Regular and visible employee recognition is another way to bind your corporate culture and performance together.
-Companies which place a high priority on recognition and celebrating the individuals and teams who achieve their goals inspire others to achieve their targets.
+Companies that place a high priority on recognition and celebrating the individuals and teams who achieve their goals inspire others to achieve their targets.